The Velvet Paw of Asquith Novels

 Fluffy just got dangerous.

-Discover the Velvet Paw of Asquith Novels, starring cats and dogs in high adventure and romance and espionage and food fights and hotels and explosions and car chases.
+Discover the Velvet Paw of Asquith Novels, starring cats and dogs in high adventure, romance, espionage, food fights, hotels, explosions and car chases.

 The Velvet Paw of Asquith Novels: where genius is a four-letter word, along with other spelling errors.